 The dog – but more precisely the Egyptian Greyhound – was a companion animal and was used in hunting, but he too ended up being worshiped, transforming himself into Anubis, the God of Death, who later became “the guardian of the dead”.

-During the mummification process, the Egyptian priests covered their faces with a “dog” mask to personify Anubis himself.
+The Egyptian priests covered their faces with a “dog” mask during the mummification process to personify Anubis himself.
 The role of guardian was very important: Anubis guarded a scale thanks to which he weighed the souls of the dead with the feather of Maat.
 His weighing the lightness or heaviness of a soul was a fundamental function: if the soul was as light as the feather of Maat it was entrusted to Osiris; if it was heavier, it ended up in Ammit’s mouth.

 Since the Egyptian people wanted to identify a dog with the god of death and as the one who decides the fate of the dead, in many Egyptian tombs, have images of dogs in them.